 Identifying the agents who farm an area is easy.
 You’ll see their sales signs again and again as you drive through the neighborhood.
 If you can’t find an agent who regularly works your target neighborhood, you should ask family and friends to refer you to someone they enjoyed working with.

 Another important factor to consider in finding the right real estate agent is experience.
-Particularly if you’re a first-time homebuyer, you don’t want to work with a person who is just selling their first house!
-Look for someone who’s been in their field for a number of years.
+Particularly if you’re a first-time homebuyer, you don’t want to work with a person who is selling their first house!
+Look for someone who’s been in the field for a number of years.

 5. Negotiate the Sales Price

-A real estate agent can help you greatly with negotiating the price of your purchase as you navigate the process of learning how to buy a house.
+A real estate agent can help you greatly with negotiating the price of your purchase as you navigate the process of buying a house.

 Look at the Neighborhood Comps to Base Your Offer

-Your agent will have access to comps — recent sale prices of other similar homes in the neighborhood — that they can provide you as you get ready to make your offer.
-You can also get the same info from your county’s tax assessor office.
+Your agent will have access to what’s known as “comps” — recent sale prices of similar homes in the neighborhood.
+You can also get the same information from the county tax assessor’s office.
 And thanks to technology, websites like Redfin and Zillow make it very easy to see this info, too.

 Submit Your Offer

 Again, your realtor will help you submit your offer.
-Because they should know the area, they’ll guide you to make sure you’re not paying too much for a home you put in an offer on.
+Because they should know the area, they’ll guide you to make sure you’re not paying too much for the house you want.

-The question of how long a home has been on the market factors into the decision about how low you should go on your offer, according to Clark.
+The question of how long a home has been on the market factors into the decision about your offer, according to Clark.

 “The longer the home sits on the market, the more likely it is that you can come in with an aggressive price.
 The seller is not hungry in the first 45 days after their home is for sale,” Clark says.
 “Then the market wears them down.
 They get tired of the uncertainty and they may have committed to buying another house.”

-Clark says the tipping point start sometime around six to seven weeks out.
-That’s when the seller becomes more amenable to making a deal.
+Clark says the tipping point starts sometime around six to seven weeks out.
+That’s when the seller usually becomes more amenable to making a deal.

 But even then, you’ll reach a natural point of resistance.
-If a home has been on the market a really long time, sellers may be unwilling to flex on price.
+If a home has been on the market a really long time, sellers may be unwilling to haggle on price.